 Get peace of mind knowing your files are backed up

-Web browser is a software application for displaying information and content from the Internet.
+Web browser is a software program for displaying content on the World Wide Web (Internet).

 HTTPS Everywhere - secure the communication between your web browser and the website you are visiting.